vickynguyen3/NLP_Portfolio/README.md

 Drawings to understand the concepts related to sentence syntax as well as understand and utilize the 3 types of sentences parses: PSG, dependency, and SRL.

 You can find the [paper here](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/parsingsentences-vtn180004.pdf)

+---
+## N-Gram Language Model
+Building a language model from ngrams and a reflection on the utility of ngram language models.
+We created a bigram and unigram dictionaries for English, French, and Italian using the provided training data where the key is the unigram or bigram text.
+The value is the count of that unigram and bigram in the data.
+We then calculate the probabilities for each langauge and compare against the true labels.

+You can find the [code here]()